ChaggiSatti/Resources-Placement-Internship-Prep/README.md

 # Prep for Internship/Placement:

-This repository contains a collection of PDF notes and resources for computer science concepts, algorithm preparation, and interview readiness which I used personally.
-Hope that these become useful to all.
+This repository contains a collection of PDF notes and resources for computer science concepts, algorithm preparation, and interview readiness which I used for intern prep.
+Hope that these become useful for placement prep(algos + cpp).

 **I used C++ as the reference programming language..**